kyra-haa/CS441-Project/README.md

 tokens instead of one token at a time, the user can input a file name, and the program will say "yes" or "no" if the file can be parsed.

-I decided to do all the programming from scrath so the code is hard to follow and definetly not the most efficient.
+I decided to do all the programming from scratch so the code is a bit hard to follow and definetly not the most efficient.

 Resources: